dennisjl/TMM4100/README.md

 Distributed over multiple end systems, with the application in one end-system using the protocol to exchange packets of info with the application in another end system.
 * Refer to this packet of info at the application layer as a message

+### 2. Transport Layer:
+Provides end-end-communication.

+2 main transport protocols:
+1. TCP
+2. UDP

+TCP provides connection-oriented services to its applications.
+Includes guaranteed delivery of application-layer message to the destiantion and flowcontrol

+UDP provides connectionless service to its applications.
+No-frill service that provide no reliability, no flow control, and no congestion control.

+### 3. Network layer:
+Responsible for moving network-layer packets (datagrams) from one host to another.

+The internet transport-layer protocol in a source host passes a transport-layer protocol in a source host passes a transport-layer segment and a destination address to the network layer.

+Includes the celebrated IP protocol, which defines the fields in the datagram as well as how the end systems and routers act on these fields.

+### 4. Link layer:
+Routes a datagram through a series of routers between the source and destination.

+__how to move a packet from one node to the next (in a route):__ the network layer relies on the services of the link layer.
+Services provided by the link layer depend on the specific link-layer protocols that is employed over the link.

+Refer to the link-layer packets as frames.

+Job: move entire frames from one network element to an adjacent network element.

+### 5. Physical layer:
+The job of the physical layer is to move individual bits within the frame from one node to the next.

+the protocols in this layer are again link dependent and further depend on the actual transmission medium of the link